Mosuo: Role of men

-According to some, men have no responsibility in Mosuo society—they have no jobs, rest all day, and conserve their strength for nighttime visits.
-However, Mosuo men do have roles in their society.
-They help to bring up the children of their sisters and female cousins, build houses and are in charge of livestock and fishing, which they learn from their uncles and older male family members as soon as they are old enough.
+Mosuo men help to bring up the children of their sisters and female cousins, build houses, and are in charge of livestock and fishing, which they learn from their uncles and older male family members as soon as they are old enough.
+Some misleading authors claim men have no responsibility in Mosuo society — they have no jobs, rest all day, and conserve their strength for nighttime visits.

 Men deal with the slaughter of livestock, in which women never participate.
 Slaughtered pigs, in particular, are kept whole and stored in a dry, airy place that keeps them edible for up to ten years.
 This is especially helpful when harsh winters make food scarce.

 Matrilineality

-Mosuo families tend to trace their lineage through the female side of the family.
-Occasionally, in fact, they may not know who the father of a child is, which does not carry stigma as in many other societies, but is considered embarrassing.
-Children belong to and reside within their mother's household and have access to its land and resources.
+Except for the women and men who leave Mosuo society, Mosuo people usually learn who their father is through casual conversation and hints from family and neighbors.
+When a baby turns one year old, the mother and sister of the father will visit, bringing gifts.
+On major festivals, children visit their father's house.
+Fathers are not responsible for disciplining nor for providing for their children.
+Instead, they are expected to discipline and provide for their sisters' children and to be close to their nephews' biological children.
+Therefore, the Mosuo people "know their father but are not close to their father".